jluk/ACC-Documentation/README.md

 The cloud console is supported for Chrome, Firefox, Safari, IE, and Edge.

 ## Feedback
-Please utilize the smiley face icons in Ibiza to provide feedback about the ACC.
+Please utilize the feedback icons in Ibiza to provide feedback about the ACC.

 ## Updates